-At The Fang Law Firm, our Seattle car accident attorneys have over a decade of experience handling the aftermath of an accident.
+At Fang Law Firm, our Seattle car accident attorneys have over a decade of experience handling the aftermath of an accident.
 Call our Seattle personal injury law firm today at (206) 489-5140 for a free case consultation.

 Car accidents are stressful, and dealing with insurance agencies is even more so.
 There is a lot to think about following a car accident such as, who will fix your car, pay for your medical bills, or lost wages due to an inability to work following the motor vehicle accident.

 Were you injured in a car accident?
 Or was your vehicle your primary source of income?
-A Seattle car accident lawyer from The Fang Law Firm can help Seattle car accident victims recover financially and restore them to where they were before the accident.
+A Seattle car accident lawyer from Fang Law Firm can help Seattle car accident victims recover financially and restore them to where they were before the accident.

 Our Seattle accident lawyers have secured tens of millions of dollars on behalf of our clients.
 Below are a few of our many successful case results: